MESMER-group/mesmer/README.md

-## References
+##  Citing MESMER

-Scientific publications using code based on MESMER should cite the following publication:
+Scientific publications using MESMER should cite the following publication:

 Beusch, Lea, Lukas Gudmundsson, and Sonia I. Seneviratne, 2020: Emulating Earth system model temperatures with MESMER: from global mean temperature trajectories to